The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Introduction

 \subsection{Overview, Contributions and Organization}

-The goal of this paper is to analyze a retransmission-based general random access framework that unifies the properties of NOMA-based transmissions with HARQ-based protocols that rely on CC and IR to provide insights on uplink resource allocation strategies for future 5G wireless communication networks.
-In Section \ref{CommsModel}, we describe the system model for random access and detail the key performance metrics, SE (bits/rdof), the SNR per bit ($E_b/N_0$), and user density (users/rdof) for a given blocklength, total received power contraint, and a total number of retransmissions.
-We delineate the retransmission-based random access schemes in Section \ref{NOMA_retransmission_no_fading} and analyze their SE and the SNR per bit for the sum-optimal and TIN cases.
-More specifically, we consider several retransmission-based models where the receiver jointly decodes transmissions via (i) the classical transmission scheme with no retransmissions, and the retransmission-based schemes using different combining techniques, namely (ii) CC-NOMA, (iii) CC-OMA, and (iv) IR-OMA.
-In Section \ref{sect:numericalresults}, we numerically evaluate the scaling results, namely the SE versus SNR per bit and user density versus SNR per bit tradeoffs, and show the behavior with an increasing number of transmissions $T$, received SNR $\rho$, the HARQ buffer size $\Cb$, the non-orthogonality factor $\eta$, and the total number of users $J$.
+The goal of this paper is to analyze a retransmission and \MA framework that unifies the properties of NOMA-based transmissions with HARQ-based protocols that rely on CC and IR to provide insights on uplink resource allocation strategies for future 5G wireless communication networks.
+In Section \ref{CommsModel}, we detail the system model for \MA and the key performance metrics, SE (bits/rdof), the SNR per bit ($E_b/N_0$), and user density (users/rdof) for a given blocklength, total received power constraint, and a total number of retransmissions.
+We delineate the retransmission and \MA schemes in Section \ref{NOMA_retransmission_no_fading} and analyze their SE and the SNR per bit for the sum-rate optimal and TIN cases.
+More specifically, we consider retransmission-based models where the receiver jointly decodes transmissions via (i) the classical transmission scheme with no retransmissions and the retransmission-based schemes with combining, namely (ii) CC-NOMA, (iii) CC-OMA, and (iv) IR-OMA.
+Our analysis incorporates channel power gains and the capacity for the FBL channel model.
+In Section \ref{sect:numericalresults}, we numerically evaluate the SE versus SNR per bit tradeoff and the user density versus SNR per bit tradeoff, and show their behaviors with respect to the number of transmissions $T$, received SNR $\rho$, HARQ buffer size $\Cb$, non-orthogonality factor $\eta$, and the total number of users $J$.

-The key design insights for the proposed random access framework are as follows: \begin{itemize} \item {\bf The low $\rho$ regime is relevant.} Our framework exploits the conventional MFR for SUD and is suitable at low SNRs $\rho$.
+The key design insights for the proposed \MA framework are as follows: \begin{CompactItemize}[leftmargin=*] \item {\bf \emph{The low $\rho$ regime is relevant.}} We exploit the conventional MFR for SUD suitable at low SNRs $\rho$.
 We show that the user density of NOMA-based models scales significantly better at low $\rho$ versus high $\rho$.
-The interference cannot be exploited at high $\rho$, which degrades the performance of TIN-based models.
-Furthermore, the minimum SNR per bit to achieve a non-zero user density grows with $\rho$.
+The interference cannot be exploited at high $\rho$, degrading the performance of TIN-based models.
+The minimum SNR per bit to achieve a non-zero user density grows with $\rho$.